quentinhayot/QHCarouselCalendar/README.md

 ###### (iCarouselType) QHCarouselCalendarContentCarouselType
 The type of the Carousel for the Content part of the calendar.
 Please refer to [iCarousel's documentation](https://github.com/nicklockwood/iCarousel#carousel-types) for the possible types.
+KNOWN ISSUE: Some carousel types can behave strangely with this calendar.

 ## Credits
 This class is heavily based on [Nick Lockwood](https://github.com/nicklockwood)'s great [iCarousel](https://github.com/nicklockwood/iCarousel).